konstantinosKokos/HSP_Protoseed/README.md

 4. Put the Daisy Seed into DFU (bootloader) mode

-Unplug USB.

 Hold down the BOOT button on the Seed.

-While holding BOOT, plug in USB.

-Quickly tap the RESET button once, then release BOOT.
+While holding BOOT, press the RESET button once, then release BOOT.

 The Seed is now waiting for firmware (LED will be dim).